 Sparks Road to the east was, like Melbourne Road (as far as No 66), a concrete road.
 Some distance from the corner there was a group of four houses, three on the north occupied by Philip and Bertha Singleton, the Gladman and an unknown family and on the south side were the Gillespies.
 Well east of that there was another house occupied, possibly, by wilf and Frances McFetrich.

 North Shore State School was out in the paddock north of the eastern end of the concrete Sparks Rd.

 The next bus stop was at Donnelly Avenue, North Shore's most densely populated street where Bob Swindells, Arthur Adcock and Peter Tudor joined us in the ride to St John's and Bob and Norma Barclay to North Geelong State School.
 (Our next‑door neighbours in Phosphate Rd, the Nelsons, were also regulars on the bus as they also attended North Geelong State.)

-Between Sparks Road and Donnelly Ave, one road (Wendover Ave) went off to the east with only two houses, that of Bob and Sylvia ("Tup") Cahir Mrs Cahir's maiden name was Spitty.
+Between Sparks Road and Donnelly Ave, one road (Wendover Ave) went off to the east with only one house, that of Bob and Sylvia Cahir Mrs Cahir's maiden name was Spitty.
 Bob was one of four brothers (the others being Pat, Vince and ??) who gave great service to the North Shore Football Club.
 Bob’s elder son, Harold, continued that tradition, and was a fine performer for the club over many seasons.
 Bob’s younger son was Robert.
 Further down Wendover Ave were the two courts of the North Shore Tennis Club.
 There was an isolated house, I think, near the tennis courts, at No 25 Wendover Ave.
 I think that the Hamiltons may have lived in this house at one stage.
-The Tudors may have lived there later.

 MELBOURNE RD (between Wendover Ave and Donnelly Ave)